apho661/quizaboutme.github.io/README.md

-A simple quiz using HTML, CSS, and JavaScript
+A simple quiz about me using HTML, CSS, and JavaScript